akmal578/RN-CryptoApp/README.md

-React Native Crypto App UI
+# React Native Crypto App UI

+## This is just a ui for learning purpose